William H. Winder

-William Henry Winder (February 18, 1775 – May 24, 1824) was an American soldier and a Maryland lawyer.
-He was a controversial general in the U.S. Army during the War of 1812.
-On August 24, 1814, as a brigadier general, he led American troops in their disastrous defeat at the Battle of Bladensburg, which led to the Burning of Washington by British troops.
+Brigadier General William Henry Winder (February 18, 1775 – May 24, 1824) was a United States Army officer and lawyer who served in the War of 1812.
+On August 24, 1814, he led American troops during the disastrous US defeat at the Battle of Bladensburg, which led to the Burning of Washington by British forces.
 Winder was court-martialed for his role in the battle, but acquitted of any wrongdoing.
 He later became a leading attorney of the Baltimore bar.

 Early life and career

 Winder was born in Somerset County, Maryland.
 He was the nephew of Levin Winder.
 He graduated from the University of Pennsylvania, and from 1798 to 1812, practiced law in Baltimore.

 Winder testified at the impeachment trial of Associate Supreme Court Justice Samuel Chase in 1804.
+He unsuccessfully ran for Congress 5 times: for the U.S. Senate in an 1801 special election and the December 1816 special election; and for Maryland's 5th congressional district in 1808 and both the regular and special elections in 1823.

 War of 1812

 Winder was commissioned as a colonel in the U.S. Army at the start of the War of 1812.
 He participated in the battle of Frenchman's Creek in 1812.
 Promoted to brigadier general, he took command of the 3rd Brigade in Henry Dearborn's Army of the North and led his brigade in the amphibious landing on the Niagara Peninsula during the Battle of Fort George.
-He was one of two acting commanders of the American army at the Battle of Stoney Creek in July 1813, where he was captured, along with fellow commander, John Chandler.
+He was one of two acting commanders of the American army at the Battle of Stoney Creek in July 1813, where he was captured by Sgt.
+Alexander Fraser, along with fellow commander John Chandler.